-- 1. Continue LPP sampling at several sites.
+- Continue annual LPP sampling at several sites.
 Preference should be given to sites that are spread throughout the lake and that have the longest datasets.
 Suggested sites are Station 2973, Site IDs 8, 9, 13, and 18. - 2.
 Continue with annual benthic monitoring.
 With lakes in the region facing many threats (e.g., climate change, biodiversity loss, development, pollution), benthic communities act as a barometer of ecological change and impacts.
 Continuing to monitor the benthic community in Manitouwabing Lake will allow for trends to be tracked over time and the observation of any notable shifts (statistically significant changes) that would be cause for further investigation and potentially require remedial actions. - 3.
-Conduct late summer monitoring of dissolved oxygen in the deepest location and in isolated bays where depths are greater than 7-8 m (see map on page 11 of Clark (2018) report). - 4.
-Focus bacteria monitoring on beaches as per the province's Beach Management Guidance Document. - 5.
-Should the MLCA wish to continue with bacteria monitoring elsewhere, it should happen in the framework of a scientific investigation focused on testing specific hypotheses on potential sources of contamination through a focused sampling program. - 6.
-Start keeping long-term records of water temperature.
+Continue with the additional water quality monitoring that was started on Manitouwabing Lake in the fall of 2022. - 4.
+Should the MLCA wish to continue with bacteria monitoring, it should happen in the framework of a scientific investigation focused on testing specific hypotheses on potential sources of contamination through a focused sampling program.
+For example, recreational sites (e.g., beaches) could be considered for bacteria monitoring as per the province's Beach Management Guidance Document.

 - 1. Anglers should familiarize themselves with the new regulations for the sale and possession of live bait in Ontario.
-Highlights include: - A valid fishing license is required to catch your own live baitfish, leeches, crayfish, and northern leopard frogs. - There are specific fish species that can and cannot be used as bait in Ontario. - Bait can only be caught in your home Bait Management Zone (BMZ) and cannot leave your BMZ. - Baitfish and leeches you catch cannot be sold unless you are a licensed dealer.
+Highlights include: - A valid fishing license is required to catch your own live baitfish, leeches, crayfish, and northern leopard frogs. - There are specific fish species that can and cannot be used as bait in Ontario. - Bait can only be caught in your home Bait Management Zone (BMZ) and cannot leave your BMZ.

-- If you fish outside your home BMZ, you must buy your baitfish and leeches locally, keep a receipt, and use or dispose of your bait within two weeks of the purchase date. - 2.
+- Baitfish and leeches you catch cannot be sold unless you are a licensed dealer. - If you fish outside your home BMZ, you must buy your baitfish and leeches locally, keep a receipt, and use or dispose of your bait within two weeks of the purchase date. - 2.
 Anglers should use the app MyCatch by Angler's Atlas to log fishing trips and share fishing data confidentially with biologists.